Why is Desktop Linux a Market Failure?

 Fear or Hatred of Change

 People hate change.
 Linux is easier to use than Windows, but requires learning new skills.
-For most folks, this is a huge barrier.
+For most folks, this is a prohibitive barrier.

 Balkanization